Franco-American alliance: Background

-France had been left deeply alarmed by the British success in the Seven Years' War and believed that the British had been given naval superiority.
-From 1763, France and its ally, Spain, began to rebuild their navies, prepare for a future war, and construct an alliance to overwhelm and invade Britain.
-As the troubles in its American colonies intensified during the 1760s and eventually led to open rebellion against the British in 1775, France began to anticipate the American rebels joining such an alliance.
+France had been left deeply humiliated by the Britain's victory in the Seven Years' War.
+From 1763 onwards, France and its ally, Spain, began to rebuild their navies, prepare for a future war, and construct an alliance to fight a war of revenge against Britain.
+As the troubles in Britain's American colonies intensified during the 1760s and eventually led to open rebellion against the British in 1775, France began to anticipate the American rebels joining such an alliance.

 In September 1775, the Continental Congress described foreign assistance as "undoubtedly attainable" and began to seek supplies and assistance from European powers hostile to Britain.
 The French leadership sought the "humiliation of England" and began giving covert aid to the rebels.
-The American Declaration of Independence was advocated by some as necessary to secure European support against Britain.
-Silas Deane, an American envoy in Paris, proposed a major anti-British alliance and French invasions of Hanover and Portugal, both of which were British allies.
+The United States Declaration of Independence was advocated by some as necessary to secure European support against Britain.
+Silas Deane, an American envoy in Paris, proposed a major anti-British alliance and French invasions of Hanover and Portugal, both of which were allies of Britain.

 The alliance was promoted in the United States by Thomas Jefferson, a Francophile.
 Based on the Model Treaty of 1776, Jefferson encouraged the role of France as an economic and military partner to the United States to weaken British influence.
 In 1776, Latouche Tréville transferred ammunition from France to the United States.
 Numerous French supplies as well as guns of the de Valliere type were used in the American War of Independence, especially the smaller 4-pounder field guns.
 The guns were shipped from France, and the field carriages provided for in the United States.
 The guns played an important role in such battles as the Battle of Saratoga, and the Siege of Yorktown.
 George Washington wrote about the supplies and guns in a letter to General Heath on 2 May 1777:

 On 13 June 1777, Gilbert du Motier, Marquis de Lafayette, reached America and joined Washington in the Continental Army as a major general.
 He participated to the Battle of Brandywine, where he was wounded, and he later served at the Battle of Rhode Island.
 Lafayette would later return to France during the war to advocate more support for the American cause.